sharanyab28/Smart-Street-Light-System/README.md

 # Smart-Street-Light-System
-An automatic smart street lighting system using Arduino Uno that conserves energy and enhances safety.
-It uses an LDR to detect ambient light and IR sensors to sense movement, automatically turning LED street lights on only when needed, reducing power consumption and light pollution.
+This project implements an automatic smart street lighting system designed to conserve energy and enhance safety in urban and rural areas.
+The system uses an LDR module to detect ambient light levels and IR sensors to detect vehicle or pedestrian movement.
+Based on these inputs, an Arduino Uno controls LED street lights, turning them on only when necessary.
+Components Used:
+Arduino Uno
+LDR Module
+IR Sensors
+LEDs
+Connecting Wires
+Arduino IDE